DaveHogan/davehogan.github.io/content/posts/music/fresh-air.md

 Holding doing the E whilst continuing playing other notes in bar 1, 3 etc... took my brain forever to get right.

 The piece introduced me to several new concepts:
-- Wider range of dymanics
+- Wider range of dynamics
 - Coordinating hands together with different patterns

 ### Challenges